soleous/fluidcharts/README.md

-# Soleous Developed FluidCharts Application Catalog for TrueNAS SCALE
+# FluidCharts Application Catalog for TrueNAS SCALE
-A collection of custom TrueNAS SCALE Apps developed for generic deployment of applications using docker repositories.
+A collection of custom TrueNAS SCALE Apps for generic deployment of applications using docker repositories.

 ## quickchart
-TrueNAS SCALE uses Lightweight Kubernetes container orchestration (K3s) and docker as its runtime for containers.

-The motivation of this chart comes from existing infrastructure that was using docker and docker-compose, that needed migration to TrueNAS SCALE.
-These applications are not clustered aware and are mostly stateful, single container applications.
-They have no requirements for load balanced, high availability, scalability, etc.  It is desired to use and manage multiple different IP addresses and ports externally from orchestration.

-The majority of charts such as TrueNAS SCALE's "Launch Docker Image", use Kubernetes Services with NodePorts, which although work, wasn't seen as ideal for the above requirements.
-During a deep dive into Kubernetes Manifests were created that had a different networking concept using ClusterIP with ExternalIPs, that worked for single or multiple different IPs managed externally within TrueNAS SCALE with different ports that are below 9000.
-This chart was born from that deep dive.

-The chart concept was to take the above simple manifest and develop charts to use this networking concept.
-In addition there was a desire to use a similar language to Kubernetes that can be understood like a kubernetes manifest file.
-Compromises were made to simplify the charts and reduce duplicate questions.
+Simular to TrueNAS SCALE's "Launch Docker Image", quickchart is a simple deployment workflow for any single application container using docker images (https://hub.docker.com/).
+It uses Kubernetes terminology similar to a Manifests file, however where it differs is its uses of different network workflows than TrueNAS SCALE's "Launch Docker Image".
+The network workflows using ClusterIP with ExternalIP configuration, allows for management of IP addresses and Ports outside of orchestration.
+This can result in using different IP addresses and Ports with different containers, which isn't avalible with NodePort configuration.
+Furthermore, a single IP address can be used on more than one container, as long as port numbers don't conflict.

-Please be aware, some concepts used do break various best practices, but as it fits requirements for the workloads being deployed.
-Its recommended that you understand best practices for your requirements, as NodePort may be a better fit.
+> **Note:** Please be aware, some concepts used within this chart could break various Kubernetes [best practices](https://kubernetes.io/docs/concepts/configuration/overview/), but they can fit requirements for various workloads.
+Its recommended that you understand best practices for your requirements.
+Please read Kubernetes documentation such as, [Volume hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) and [hostNetwork](https://kubernetes.io/docs/concepts/configuration/overview/#services).

+### TrueNAS SCALE Networking Tips
+- By default Kubernetes limits container/pod communication with the host including Virtual Machines within TrueNAS SCALE.
+If this is needed a common workaround is to use a bridge interface with host IP's joined to the physical network interface.
+Virtual Machines will also need to use this bridge.
+- To expose more IP addresses to use with ClusterIP with ExternalIP, simply add extra Aliases to the network interface.
+- Using port 80 and 443, or any port used by TrueNAS, requires that you remove that IP from existing TrueNAS services.
+As TrueNAS by default uses 0.0.0.0/0 for GUI, remove the IP from the 'GUI' 'Settings' within 'System Settings' to free up ports 80 and 443.

+### Known Issues
+- Use a docker image.
+If a docker image is not used such as github repository (ghcr.io), truenas may repeatedly ask to update the application.
+Currently it's recommended to use docker images.